Supported on: Android SDK 1.0.33+

 Row Direction and Distribution

-The ROW content block supports configurable direction and distribution, set in the Console:
+The row content block supports configurable direction and distribution, set in the Console:

 | Property | Options | Description |